 This course provides students with hands-on experience using database management software.
 Students will develop skills common to most database management software by developing a wide variety of databases.
-Emphasis is on planning, developing, and editing functions associated with database management.
-(Dual listed as OAD244) Code C
+Emphasis is on planning, developing and editing functions associated

 CIS 130.
-Introduction to Information Systems (3-0-3) Prerequisite: CIS 146
+Introduction to Information Systems (3-0-3)

-This course is an introduction to computers that reviews computer hardware and software concepts such as equipment, operations, communications, programming and their past, present and future impact on society.
-Topics include computer hardware, various types of computer software, communication technologies and program development using computers to execute software packages and/or to write simple programs.
+This course is an introduction to computers that reviews computer hardware and software concepts such as equipment, operations, communications and programming and their past, present and future impact on society.
+Topics include: computer hardware, various types of computer software, communication technologies and program development using computers to execute software packages and/or to write simple programs.
 Upon completion, students should be able to describe and use the major components of selected computer software and hardware.
 Code B